Welcome to Clarke

 More Than a School

-In addition to our school programs, Clarke also offers Birth to 3 services, Summer Programs , Mainstream Services, Educational Evaluations and Professional Training opportunities.
-We also offer hearing services for adults on our Northampton and Philadelphia campuses.
+In addition to our school programs, Clarke also offers Birth to Three Services, Clarke's Summer Camp, Mainstream Services, Educational Evaluations and Professional Development opportunities.
+We also offer hearing services for adults on our Northampton and Philadelphia locations.

 Whatever information you’re looking for, our professionals are here to help.
-Please contact any of our campuses to learn more about Clarke’s broad array of programs and services.
+Please contact any of our locations to learn more about Clarke’s broad array of programs and services.